shariar26868/Manual-Testing/README.md

 - Customers with a balance below 100 TK can apply for a loan of up to 20,000 TK.
 - **Interest-Free Period**: Loans repaid within 30 days have no interest.
 - **Interest on Overdue Payments**: Daily compound interest of 1.8% applies after 30 days.
-- **Eligibility for Multiple Loans**: After repaying 50% of an outstanding loan, customers can apply for another loan.
+- **Eligibility for Multiple Loans**: Customers can apply for another loan after repaying 50% of an outstanding loan.

 ---